VerdantLeaf/RISC-V/README.md

 - Out of order execution
 - GShare branch prediction - Or any branch prediction algorithm (I've done GShare in HDLBits)
 - UART instruction injection to enable co-processor support for an STM32 Nucleo board/custom PCB
 - Tiny GPU add on/custom instructions (You could reformat I-type instructions to do a parallel operations on a series of registers, storing the values into a "parllel regfile" which you could then use to forward/writeback to the regfile/pipeline stages.
-It would be pretty cool, I think it's possible?).
+It would be pretty cool, I think it's possible?
+(Learned about RISC-V vector instructions, which is cool)).
 - VonNeumann architecture with 1R/1RW memory
 - More advanced ALU (Dadda multiplier)